GeorgeMac/macro.re/content/posts/generic-errors-as.md

 }
 ```

 This compiles and prints `Does not match`.
 Because it is `*MyError` which is returned, and not `MyError`.
 This is an easy mistake to make.
-Sadly I think this is unnavoidable.
+Sadly I think this is unavoidable.